CJMonahann/Static-Website-Using-Bootstrap-5/README.md

-#Static Personal Website Using Bootsrap 5
+# Static Personal Website Using Bootstrap 5

 This project was a first step into a web developement: my very own static personal website, crafted with Bootstrap 5.
 This project was more than just a technical endeavor; it was a canvas for expressing my identity and showcasing my skills.